BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 In that sense, it is not only a film of a battle between nations but a clash of different worlds.
 It is also a film about our increasing inability to recognize that the world itself is a delicate and fragile balance predicated on, but ultimately pointing beyond, human agency.

-According to the topic of the *essence of technology* Malick's *The New World* might be closest to the question at hand.
+According to the topic of the *essence of technology*, Malick's *The New World* might be closest to the question at hand.
 What *The New World* recounts is the transformation of the natural world into an artificial world.
 Scenes of indigenous dwelling are juxtaposed with scenes of colonial misery, the former depicting balance and harmony with the environment, the latter only struggle and strife---existence against, not with, nature.
-Malick uses the Pocahonta-myth to explore the origins of modern world, in which mortals begin to exaggerate their role in the delicate and fragile interaction of the interaction between the earth, the sky, divinities, and mortals---throwing it off balance.
+Malick uses the Pocahontas myth to explore the origins of modern world, in which mortals begin to exaggerate their role in the delicate and fragile interaction of the interaction between the earth, the sky, divinities, and mortals---throwing it off balance.
 An uprooted Pocahontas wanders through the rationalized English garden, perplexed by how the Europeans have tamed and reshaped the trees of nature.
 We can suggest that the colonists brought not only industry and civilization but also the metaphysics that created the objective and rational world, i.e. Decartes's philosophy, and with the *essence of technology*---seeing the world as *standing reserve*.
 In this way, America comes into being.

-And in his latest work *A Hiden Life*, Malick seems to try to find a moral compass within Heidegger's work by deconstructing religion and nationalism by looking at someone who refuses to fight.
+And in his latest work *A Hidden Life*, Malick seems to try to find a moral compass within Heidegger's work by deconstructing religion and nationalism by looking at someone who refuses to fight.
 It is a film about goodness and courage, without recognition.
 An attempt that is more close to Kierkegaard and goes probably against Heidegger's intentions because he seems to provide no such compass or moral considerations.
 Here we find an *ordinary* farmer with a profoundly unspectacular life.